 - Can I continue to submit paper reports?

 While the ESSP will be the preferred and most convenient communication method for all customers, DEW will accommodate employers who will not be able to transition to electronic filing by the implementation date by accepting paper forms for employers with less than 100 employees to ensure the timely processing of quarterly filings.
 All employers who employ at least 100 employees will be required to utilize the ESSP.

-- Where can I get more information about using the new system or contact someone who can help me?
+- Where can I get more information about using the system or contact someone who can help me?

 To view the online SUITS tutorial, visit our YouTube page and look for our SUITS playlists.

-Users will have capability to pay their taxes by ACH debit/credit, check or credit card payment.
+Users will have the capability to pay their taxes by ACH debit/credit, check or credit card payment.
 Payment must be made by the quarter due date to avoid further penalties and interest.